|

 reduced to two.

-helmet, the guards are highly trained to avoid interacting with the
+Clad in the traditional red tunic, and bearskins, together with their distinctive helmet, the Queen's guards are rigorously trained to avoid interacting with the

 many visitors who try to distract them.
 Occasionally, other units of